“Could My Child Have Oppositional Defiant Disorder?”

 2) Enthusiasm Counts

-Parents should be enthusiastic when praising their ODD child.
+Parents should be enthusiastic when praising their child with ODD.
 Specify the praiseworthy behavior and, ideally, include some non-verbal gesture.
 For example, you might say, “It was wonderful the way you played so quietly while I was on the phone!” and then give your child a kiss.

-Above all, never lose sight of the fact that oppositional kids have a great deal to offer, once their behavior is under control.
+Above all, never lose sight of the fact that kids with ODD have a great deal to offer, once their behavior is under control.
 They’re often bright and engaging, with their own way of looking at the world.

 “Once you work through their defiance, there’s a lot there to like,” says Riley.